Strategic Response of News Publishers to Generative AI: Introduction

+We note that it is unclear a priori how to best respond to the introduction of a technology such as LLMs.
+Blocking LLMs, for example, can have multiple effects.
+Benefits include saving on costs because of reduced bot traffic and increased visits from consumers who are looking for original and fresh content that LLMs might miss as a result of blocking.
+Disadvantages include not being mentioned as a source of LLM query response, which would lower the brand equity of the news source, leading to a long-term decline in traffic.
+Not appearing in results can also lower direct referral traffic by allowing other competitors to take these referrals.

+Our paper asks the following research questions: (1) How do news publishers respond to the introduction of Generative AI?
+(2) Is blocking an effective strategy and what is its impact?
+(3) Do news publishers choose to compete by producing more content, or differentiate by altering how content is being delivered and displayed?

 We address these questions by constructing a high-frequency, publisher panel that links daily traffic to strategic blocking rules for LLM crawlers, publishers' page structure, and publishers' hiring.
-We combine daily domain-level visits from SimilarWeb with historical \textit{robots.txt} files and HTML snapshots from the HTTP Archive and employer-linked job postings from Revelio.
-To separate total visits to publishers (which may include bot and crawler traffic) from real audience demand, we also use household browsing data from the Comscore Web-Behavior Panel.\footnote{\url{https://wrds-www.wharton.upenn.edu/pages/about/data-vendors/comscore/}} Using these data, we document four empirical facts characterizing early shifts in the news publishing industry following the diffusion of generative AI, which are summarized below.
+We combine daily domain-level visits from two website traffic tracking services, SimilarWeb and Semrush, with historical \textit{robots.txt} files and HTML snapshots from the HTTP Archive and employer-linked job postings from Revelio.
+We also use household-level browsing history data from the Comscore Web-Behavior Panel.\footnote{\url{https://wrds-www.wharton.upenn.edu/pages/about/data-vendors/comscore/}}